AntoinePoisson/myTeams/README.md

 port is the port number on which the server socket listens
 ```

-The client can handle the following command from the standard input:<br\>
+The client can handle the following command from the standard input:
 ```
 • /help : show help
 • /login [“username”] : set the username used by client